Xycloo/soroban-paulette-smart-contract/README.md

 Over the next paragraphs, I'll dive into calling these two contracts from our "paulette" contract.

 ## Data Keys and Custom Types
-Contract data works pretty much like a key-value store in Soroban, that means that things can get messy if we don't enforce a strong naming system for our keys.
+Contract data works pretty much like a key-value store in Soroban, which means that things can get messy if we don't enforce a strong naming system for our keys.
 That is why we will define the `DataKey` enum:

 ```rust
 #[derive(Clone)]